 In this tutorial, you will learn about Gatsby, what it is, and how you can use it to create a blog.
 Most websites you will build are dynamic.
 Take my career, I have specialized in working with C# content management systems.
 When you build a website using a CMS, the platform provides some sort of backend editor where content editors can log-in and create pages.
 After a content editor creates a page and publishes it, the CMS database is updated and the page is made visible on the website.

 The Gatsby framework takes a very different approach.
-Instead of generating pages dynamically when the client requests it.
-Gatsby pre-compiles all the pages into a static website.
+Instead of generating pages dynamically via CMS content has to be generated by compiling the site.
+Gatsby then is a static-site generator, it pre-compiles all the pages into a static website.
 Yes, you did read that correctly, Gatsby is a static site generator.
 My first thought when I first heard about Gatsby was "why would anyone want to build a static-site nowadays".
 Like me, you may be surprised that there are actually loads of good valid reasons.